02/20/2017 - We have received an amazing donation

 we rely on adoption fees to support our mission.

 All pets are Spay/Neutered,

-cleanliness in good shape, current on vaccines, and micro chipped before leaving
+vet checked, current on vaccines, and micro chipped before leaving

 our care.
 Additional donations are greatly appreciated.